zomux/nlper/_posts/2019-10-13-book-review-zero-to-one.md

 	- Balanced ownership, position and control
 	- Question who owns the company, who runs it, who governs it
 - Distribution
-	- Think how to sell to customers and employees
+	- Think how to sell to customers
 - Durability
 	- How the business can grow and endure, generating long-term cash flow
 	- Companies are valued by future cash flow